ANNUAL PLANNING MADE EASY. See how our #1 rated execution software uses AI to create an action-ready annual plan. Sign up for a demo >

 • Are you happy with your role?

-• If you are meeting with a manager, ask them if they are having regular meetings with their direct reports.
+• If you are meeting with a manager, ask if they have regular meetings with their direct reports.

 • What progress have you seen in the department over the last quarter and why?